Sammy930/PV-module-simulation-tool/README.md

   - [Matplotlib](https://matplotlib.org/) for data visualization.

 ## References and further reading:
 [1] De Soto, W., Klein, S.A., & Beckman, W.A.
 (2006).
-Improvement and validation of a modelfor photovoltaic array performance.
+Improvement and validation of a model for photovoltaic array performance.
 Solar Energy, 80(1), 78–88.</br>
 [2] F. Adamo, F. Attivissimo, A. Di Nisio, A. M. L. Lanzolla, and M. Spadavecchia, “Parameters estimation for a model of photovoltaic panels” 19th IMEKO World Congr.
 2009, vol. 4, pp. 2452–2455, 2009.<br/>
 [3] (s.d.).
 Modeling and Simulation of photovoltaic Module using MATLAB/SIMULINK.
 EDP